 As the natural developmental milestones for order, concentration, coordination, and independence are met, success builds upon success, and the child gains an inner discipline and the security of a strong self-image.

 Social interaction with children, both older and younger, as well as with caring adults, adds to their enjoyment and growth.
 Positive encouragement and praise reinforce the child’s feelings of self-confidence and self-assurance.
 Through these experiences of success, the child develops a willingness to attempt new challenges.

 The role of the teacher in the Montessori classroom is to observe the individual interests and needs of each child.
 Through observation, the teacher is able to design an individualized learning plan specific to the child’s needs.
 Each Montessori classroom is set up specifically for the children who use that classroom and, as their needs change, so does the classroom.
 The Montessori teacher is trained to recognize periods of readiness.

 Sometimes it is necessary to divert a child who chooses materials beyond their ability; other times the teacher must encourage a hesitant child to explore some of the lessons.
 Each child relates to their own work and previous experiences.
 Their progress is not compared to the achievements of the other children.
 Through this non-competitive environment the child gains confidence in him- or herself and experiences success.

 Montessori Schools Develop the Whole Child

 The Montessori classroom offers the child the opportunity to interact with other students and explore the freedoms they have within their environment.
 Having preschool children ages 2 to 6 together provides the younger child with a series of models for imitation and social skill building.
 The older children have the opportunity to reinforce their knowledge by assisting the younger ones.
-At Norbeck Montessori, growth and development occur as their interests lead them from one level of complexity to another.
+At Norbeck Montessori in Rockville, MD, growth and development occur as their interests lead them from one level of complexity to another.